 Our Granton land comprising >80 ha is for sale.
-There is potential for housing, a tourism venture near the top of Snake Mount and a sustainability resort and mountain bike training establishment and track is suggested.
+There is potential for housing, a tourism venture near the top of Snake Mount and a sustainability resort and mountain bike training and horse riding establishment and track is suggested.
 When making roads with excess cut there is likely to be a market soon for stone during the construction of the new Bridgewater bridge.

 The land is zoned rural and rural residential and boasts some of the best views in the northern suburbs, is only ten to fifteen minutes from Glenorchy, and when Gillies road connects will be even closer.
 It is situated along and towards the end of Granton Heights Road on the northern side of Blacksnake Lane about 1.5 Km from the Brooker Highway which comes all the way from central Hobart.